-The Oska Pulse is a brand new pain relief wearable device that is designed for people of all ages who are looking for relief from acute to chronic pain.
+The Oska Pulse is a brand new wearable pain relief device that is designed for people of all ages who are looking for relief from acute to chronic pain.
 Let's examine the specifics in our full review of the Oska Pulse.

 Oska’s unique method of delivery mimics the electrical currents we produce naturally.
 Decades of research has shown that PEMF (pulsed electromagnetic field) signals pass through bone and all other tissue virtually unaltered, opening cells to receive more nutrients and oxygen, more effectively removing waste products.
 Made in the U.S., Oska was designed to address specific areas of the body, especially the major joints most susceptible to injury or degenerative issues.
 It's the size of a cell phone and just as light (it can fit in your purse or backpack).

 Oska Pulse is a small, portable, wearable pain relief device without drugs or side effects (with a 90-day money back guarantee).
 It's great for after workouts, yoga, running, tennis, golf, travel — and of course, working all day on your feet.

 Oska Pulse is ergonomically designed and fits anywhere on your body.
 Imagine being able to go to work without that nagging pain that is always there throughout the day.
 Unlike TENS, you won’t “feel” any pulsing or tingling when using Oska Pulse.
 It's optimized PEMF is intended for you to “feel nothing,” although some people do notice a slight warming of the afflicted area due to increased blood flow.